WittenYeh/cuFrontier/README.md

 # cuFrontier

-CUDA Implementation of frontier data structure, which is used in GPU Graph Computing.
+CUDA Implementation of frontier data structure, which can be used in GPU Graph Computing.